FSFSplatter: Build Surface and Novel Views with Sparse-Views within 2min: Experiments

-\paragraph{Training}Our Gaussian initialization parameter $K$ is set to 2, with an image resolution of $512\times512$ and a single patch size of 2048.
-All our experiments are conducted on a server equipped with an Intel Platinum 8470Q processor and an Nvidia RTX5090 GPU, requiring 9 hours to complete 120 training epochs.
-The training dataset consists of BlendMVS \cite{yao2020blendedmvs}, DTU \cite{dtu}, Virtual KITTI \cite{Vkitti2}, and Replica \cite{replica19arxiv}, encompassing extensive RGB-D data and camera parameters from both synthetic and real-captured sources.
+\paragraph{Training}The model was trained with a $512\times512$ resolution and a patch size of 2048.
+Our experiments are conducted on an Intel 8470Q CPU and an Nvidia RTX5090 GPU, requiring 27 hours to complete 120 epochs.
+The training dataset consists of BlendMVS \cite{yao2020blendedmvs}, DTU \cite{dtu}, Virtual KITTI \cite{Vkitti2}, and Replica \cite{replica19arxiv}, encompassing extensive RGB-D images and camera parameters from both synthetic and real-captured sources.